barrust/count-min-sketch/README.md

 A Count-Min Sketch implementation in C.

-Count-Min Sketch is a probabilistic data-structure that takes sub linear space to store the probable count of occurrences of elements added into the data-structure.
-Due to the structure and strategy of storing elements, it is possible that elements are over counted.
+Count-Min Sketch is a probabilistic data-structure that takes sub linear space to store the probable count, or frequency, of occurrences of elements added into the data-structure.
+Due to the structure and strategy of storing elements, it is possible that elements are over counted but not under counted.

 ## License:
 MIT 2017